Entropy-based Training Methods for Scalable Neural Implicit Sampler: Backgrounds

-Specifically, consider the scenario where we have access to an un-normalized target distribution $q(\xx)$, or its logarithm $\log q(\xx)$.
+Specifically, consider the problem that we have access to an un-normalized target distribution $q(\xx)$, or its logarithm $\log q(\xx)$.
 Our objective is to train generative models that can effectively generate samples following the target distribution.
 By learning the underlying structure of the target distribution, these generative models can generate samples that capture the characteristics of the target distribution, facilitating tasks such as posterior inference in Bayesian statistics.

 Three primary classes of generative models have been extensively studied for sampling tasks.
 The first class comprises normalizing flows (NFs) \citep{rezende2015variational}, while the second class consists of diffusion models (DMs) \citep{song2020score}.
 NFs employ invertible neural transformations to map Gaussian latent vectors $\zz$ to obtain samples $\xx$.
 The strict invertibility of NF transformations enables the availability of likelihood values for generated samples, which are differentiable with respect to the model's parameters.
 Training NFs often involves minimizing the KL divergence between the NF and the target distribution \citep{snf}.
 On the other hand, DMs employ neural score networks to model the marginal score functions of a data-initialized diffusion process.
 The score functions are learned using techniques related to score-matching \citep{Doucet2022ScoreBasedDM}.
 DMs have been successfully employed to enhance the sampler performance of the annealed importance sampling algorithm \citep{ais01}, a widely recognized MCMC method for various sampling benchmarks.
 Despite the successes of NFs and DMs, both models have their limitations.
 The invertibility of NFs restricts their expressiveness, which can hinder their ability to effectively model high-dimensional targets.
 Moreover, DMs still require a considerable number of iterations for sample generation, resulting in computational inefficiency.